KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes - Prints users and their directories in /etc/passwd and sorts by user 100-empty_casks - Finds emptyfiles and directories under the current directory.
 101-gifs - Lists files ending with .gif and orders by byte size case insensitive.
+102-acrostic - Decodes an acrostic by the first letter of the line.
+Like solving the Mysterium Xarxes.